HFStudios/python-application/README.md

 # python-stuff

-What the application can do right now:
+These are the current features:
 1. Triangle calculator
 2. calculator
 3. Dictionary
-4. Tempreture convertor
+4. Temperature convertor

-We will be adding more later
+We will be adding more later.